 Whatever you do in life we urge you to always ask the right questions, do your own research, filter the information you get, for sanity or negative vested interests (the big pharma ‘druggernaut’).
 Look for responses that are supported by proof or real experience rather than just personal opinion or hearsay before making an informed decision.

-Also please bear in mind that people in business need to make a living like anyone.
-They need to cover their manufacture, compliance, shipping, marketing, other costs, and some profit so please don’t resent this.
+At the same time please also bear in mind that people in business (like us) need to make a living like anyone.
+They need to cover their manufacture, packaging, labeling, compliance, shipping, marketing, other costs, and some profit – so please don’t resent this.
 You can certainly grow cannabis and extract CBD yourself at home however its also important to know exactly what is in your product and to have some control over its quality, contents, and strength.

 We have prepared a checklist to use that will help you make the right choice for yourself and loved ones when buying CBD Oil online whether it’s from us at The Good Earth or anywhere else.

 ☑︎ Quality – Is a Certificate of Analysis (CofA) available

 ☑︎ Safety – 3rd-party tests to guarantee product is free from toxins, heavy metals & contaminants